SamSteffen/ECHO-Marketing/README.md

 # ECHO Idaho Marketing Campaigns (2018-2021)
-The following is a visualization project analyzing various Mail Chimp email marketing campaigns for a continuing education platform serving Idaho's rural healthcare workforce, using Python's pandas and matplotlib libraries.
+The following is a visualization project analyzing various Mail Chimp email marketing campaigns for a continuing education platform serving Idaho's rural healthcare workforce, using Python's pandas and matplotlib libraries, as well as plotly's python and dash applications.

-To view the dashboard of interactive marketing and attendance data, [click here.](https://echo-idaho-dashboard.herokuapp.com/)
+An interactive dashboard of marketing and attendance data is in the works.
+The app is currently viewable on local servers.

 ## Overview
 ### ECHO Idaho Program Structure